Tens Of Thousands Stage Anti-Kremlin Protests In Russias Far East - UrduPoint

 "An entire city -- Khabarovsk -- refused to believe Putin's endless lies about the 'justice' of his courts and the 'honesty' of his elections," Navalny said on Instagram.

-Political rallies in the capital have been banned.
-This week police arrested nearly 150 activists marching through central Moscow.

-Protesters in Khabarovsk took to the streets even after authorities warned of the dangers of the coronavirus epidemic and after the FSB security service said on Friday it had prevented "a terror attack" in the city.
+Protesters took to the streets even after authorities warned of the dangers of the coronavirus epidemic and after the FSB security service said on Friday it managed to "prevent a terror attack" in Khabarovsk.

-Last Saturday, tens of thousands also rallied in Khabarovsk and nearby towns, and hundreds protested throughout the week.
+Last Saturday, tens of thousands also poured onto the streets of Khabarovsk and nearby towns, and hundreds protested throughout the week.

-The protests come as popular discontent is growing over the authorities' handling of the coronavirus crisis and falling real incomes.
+The rallies come as popular discontent is growing across the country over the authorities' handling of the coronavirus crisis and falling real incomes.